Complete Golf Store Business Logo

 A golfer swinging his golf club to make a bunker shot in the sand pit on a golf course

-Once you've dug in, with the ball forward in your stance, your weight on your front foot, and your stance and clubface slightly open, the time has come to pull the trigger.
 You want a swing path that is outside-in with a minimal wrist hinge at the top.
 How far back you place the ball is determined by how far you want it to fly.
 With this swing path, the ball comes out softly and with the maximum amount of control.
-It will take you some practice to judge the yardages accurately until it feels natural.
+It will take you some practice to judge the yardage accurately until it feels natural.

 Step 4: The Follow-Through